 As its name shows, this method is simply to let a plant infuse in boiling water.
 After a given time, it is filtered and then cut with water for spraying on plants.

-Chamomile both fortifies plants and repels insects (against cabbage moth and aphids, absinthe).
+Chamomile both fortifies plants and repels insects (against cabbage moth and aphids, just like absinthe).

 - Weigh 3.5 oz (100 g) of plants for 1 quart (1 liter) water.
 Use rainwater.
 Let it steep an entire day.